wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-govern-information/includes/overview.md

  Deciding what you want to keep and for how long is at the core of information governance.
 Business, legal, and compliance requirements can impact your information governance strategy.
 Those responsible for information governance in your organization should identify the content to retain or dispose for business and legal requirements.
 The governance team will also need to identify the regulations that apply to your organization, many of which include information governance requirements.

-**Microsoft Compliance Score** maps these compliance regulations, like the US Health Insurance Portability and Accountability Act (HIPAA), to actions recommended to achieve compliance.
+**Compliance score** maps these compliance regulations, like the US Health Insurance Portability and Accountability Act (HIPAA), to actions recommended to achieve compliance.
 Many of these actions can be addressed using the **Information governance** solution.
 The image below shows the improvement actions in the **Information governance** solution the organization can take to improve its compliance posture relative to HIPAA.

 :::image type="content" source="../media/compliance-score.png" alt-text="Screenshot showing Microsoft compliance score.":::